DPDK/dpdk/doc/guides/sample_app_ug/performance_thread.rst

 the mutex and APIs are provided to retrieve the reference value from mutexes and condition variables.
-This enables a user to monitor, count, or filter for specific events, on specific objects, for example to monitor for a specific thread signalling a specific condition variable, or to monitor on all timer events, the possibilities and combinations are endless.
+This enables a user to monitor, count, or filter for specific events, on specific objects, for example to monitor for a specific thread signaling a specific condition variable, or to monitor on all timer events, the possibilities and combinations are endless.

 The callback function can be set by calling the function